Schoude/kultigevideos.tk/README.md

 2. For integration tests run `npm run cy:open` to open the interactive test runner.
 The test can also be run in the console with `npm run cy:run`.

+**IMPORTANT: The integration tests test the assets after the production build.
+Therefore, first build the app with `npm run build` and then serve it with `npm run serve`.**

 ## Author(s)

 [Schoude](https://github.com/Schoude)